-96. The planet’s largest ecosystem comprises the bathypelagic domain, a dark and cold zone (0–5°C) found between 1,000 and 4,000 m, comprising almost 75 per cent of the ocean volume.
+76. (96.)
+The bathypelagic domain, a dark and cold zone (0–5°C) found between 1,000 and 4,000 m, is the planet’s largest ecosystem and comprises talmost 75 per cent of the ocean volume.
 The deep pelagic ocean is underobserved and undersampled owing to a combination of factors: (a) limited access to open ocean sampling platforms for obtaining deep-water samples; (b) the large ocean volume involved; and (c) the widely dispersed populations.

-99. There is a need for increased capacity in taxonomy and biosystematics for monitoring marine biodiversity, and supporting development reliant on biodiversity, in particular in small island States and archipelagic countries.
-Coupled with the integration of data from existing biodiversity collections, improvements in the analyses of biodiversity will enable their effective management.82.
+77. (99.)
+Accurate estimates of plankton diversity at the regional and global levels based on microscopic examination are not possible at the present time, owing to severe undersampling.
+There is a need for increased capacity in taxonomy and biosystematics for monitoring marine biodiversity, and supporting development reliant on biodiversity, in particular in small island States and archipelagic countries.
+Coupled with the integration of data from existing biodiversity collections, improvements in the analyses of biodiversity will enable their effective management.

+78. (82.)
 The vulnerability of many species, including macroalgae, microbial plankton and benthic invertebrates, to changing climate and ocean conditions has not been assessed.
 Studies are needed to determine the effects on ecosystems of reduced or lost biodiversity, in particular in the context of food web interactions.
+Changes in the distribution of many species may cause an increase in food resources or a decrease, including local extinction, or even new species becoming available to dependent coastal communities.

+79. Similarly, very little is known about the resilience of marine organisms, communities and ecosystems; their ability to adapt to the environment and the implications of such adaptations needs to be investigated.

-83. On top of the need to evaluate vulnerabilities, emerging pressures such as the presence of plastics, in particular microplastics, which have been identified in more than 1,400 marine species, also need to be evaluated.
+80. (83.)
+On top of the need to evaluate vulnerabilities, emerging pressures such as the presence of plastics, in particular microplastics, which have been identified in more than 1,400 marine species, also need to be evaluated.

-97. The direct physical removal of sea floor fauna by mining operations and secondary effects from sediment plumes or the release of ecotoxins can potentially affect benthic environments and requires careful evaluation.
+81. (97.)
+The direct physical removal of sea floor fauna by mining operations and secondary effects from sediment plumes or the release of ecotoxins can potentially affect benthic environments and requires careful evaluation.
 There is little information on the impacts of commercial scale seabed mining on biodiversity and associated ecosystem services.
-Baseline data are necessary and being collected for informed decision-making with regard to mineral extractions from the seabed.
+Collection of baseline data are necessary for informed decision-making with regard to mineral extractions from the seabed.

-84. In association, the large-scale protection of the seabed, at both the national and international levels, needs to be implemented effectively, to support the sustaining of benthic biodiversity and avoid the extirpation of species before they have even been recorded.
-Furthermore, great potential for mineral, energy and living resources from the high seas exists.although such areas are currently poorly studied spatially and temporally.
+82. (84.)
+In association, the large-scale protection of the seabed, at both the national and international levels, needs to be implemented effectively, to support the sustaining of benthic biodiversity and avoid the extirpation of species before they have even been recorded.
+Furthermore, great potential for mineral, energy and living resources from the high seas exists, although such areas are currently poorly studied spatially and temporally.

-87. Failure to achieve the integrated understanding of human pressures on the ocean is increasing the risks to the benefits that people draw from the ocean, including in terms of food safety and security, material provision, human health and well-being, coastal safety and the maintenance of key ecosystem services.
+83. (87.)
+Failure to achieve the integrated understanding of human pressures on the ocean is increasing the risks to the benefits that people draw from the ocean, including in terms of food safety and security, material provision, human health and well-being, coastal safety and the maintenance of key ecosystem services.